-Miles Kane: This is my Adele album
+'This is my Adele album' says Miles Kane

 "Then she went 'what you up to this week?'

-"I said 'me and Jamie are writing' and she said; 'I'd love to hear it.'
+"I said 'me and Jamie are writing' and she said: 'I'd love to hear it'."

 The next day Miss Del Rey FaceTimed the two Brits abroad while they were enjoying a coffee and arranged to come over and help them finish the "upbeat and kind of punky" track.